fpirsch/adventofcode2022/README.md

 # Solutions

-Each `day*` folder contains my input, some code automatically extracted from the problem page, and the code of my solution.
+Each `day*` folder contains my input, some example data automatically extracted from the problem page, and the code of my solution.

 ```bash
 % node day1